gateio/gateapi-python/docs/CollateralLoanApi.md

 api_client = gate_api.ApiClient(configuration)
 # Create an instance of the API class
 api_instance = gate_api.CollateralLoanApi(api_client)
 loan_currency = 'BTC' # str | The parameter loan_currency is used to specify the borrowing currency.
-If loan_currency is not provided, the API will return all supported borrowing currencies.
-If loan_currency is provided, the API will return an array of collateral currencies supported for the specified borrowing currency. (optional)
+If loan_currency is not provided, the API will return all supported borrowing currencies. (optional)

 try:
     # Query supported borrowing and collateral currencies